praalhans/DaViz/README.md

 Base build and application (run) configurations are already available in the project and can be simply executed to build or start the application.
 The following configurations are available:

 - Build Frege source: Generate intermediate Java files for frege implementation in the SimulationFrege module.
-Available for Zsh and PowerShell.
+Available for Zsh and PowerShell (**Not tested**).
 - Run DaViz: Invoke the IDE build/run for the main executable class of the project.
 - Run DaViz and build Frege source: Run the two configurations above.